Enea by Clase bcn, Spain27 April,2015

-The blue board, white ink and the bright edge painted detail of the business cards appear distinctive and current, offering contrast to the retrospective qualities of the logotype, and drawing on Enea’s contemporary catalogue.
+The blue board, white ink and the bright edge painted detail of the business cards appear distinctive and current, offering contrast to the retrospective qualities of the logotype, drawing on Enea’s contemporary catalogue and the colourful pipes that run through the factory.
 The bright edges also make it into the manufacturer’s exhibition stand, cutting through cool concrete surfaces with a contemporary conviviality.

 Ena’s catalogue avoids convention and is largely in opposition to the polish of other manufacturers.
 The low-fi binding is a small detail but in many ways make Enea appear smaller, more industrious and personable.
 The full bleed images, contrast of paper size, large type size, variety of layouts and coloured paper make for an visually interesting piece of print work that touches upon manufacture, locality and values.